California Comprehensive Compliance Program Declaration

 Quanta Dialysis Technologies® Inc. (“Quanta”) believes that adherence to all applicable laws, regulations, and industry standards is critical to our operations and success.
 Consistent with the guidance of the Department of Health and Human Services Office of the Inspector General (“HHS‐OIG”), Quanta has developed and implemented a Comprehensive Compliance Program (“CCP”) that is designed to prevent and detect violations of applicable law, compliance standards, and other Quanta policies.
 Quanta’s CCP has been tailored to the nature of its business as a medical device manufacturer but has been designed to incorporate and address the OIG’s seven fundamental elements of an effective compliance program.

 Every Quanta employee is required to understand and comply with the obligations of the CCP.
 Quanta holds its representatives and vendors to the same standards of applicable laws and regulations as its employees.

-Quanta has implemented an annual spending limit of $2,500 on promotional materials, or items or promotional activities that Quanta may provide to California-licensed health care professionals.
-All interactions with health care professionals are subject to further restrictions as set forth in our CCP, AdvaMed’s Code of Ethics on Interactions with Healthcare Professionals (“AdvaMed Code”), and any other applicable policies.
+Quanta has implemented an annual spending limit1 of $2,500 on promotional materials, or items or promotional activities that Quanta may provide to California-licensed healthcare professionals.
+All interactions with healthcare professionals are subject to further restrictions as set forth in our CCP, AdvaMed’s Code of Ethics on Interactions with Healthcare Professionals (“AdvaMed Code”), and any other applicable policies.

 To the best of our knowledge, as of June 1, 2022, Quanta’s comprehensive compliance program addresses California’s statutory requirements for inclusion of policies addressing the OIG Guidance and limiting gifts and incentives to healthcare professionals.
 Accordingly, and subject to the above, Quanta declares that it is, in all material respects, in compliance with California Health & Safety Code §§ 119400-119402.